-“‘My second thought,’ the primary witness said.
-‘And here you’re going to have to give me some points for being shaken, but my second thought was to gather the head and put it on ice.
+“‘My second thought,’ the primary witness said.’
+This is the point where you’re going to have to give me some points for the shake it caused me, but my second thought was to gather the head and put it on ice.
 Like I did when Phil Samuelson had his fingers cut off, and I raced it to the hospital, and they sewed the fingers back on.
 It was irrational, I know, and I didn’t take two steps to do it, but that was my second thought.’

 “‘It was the worst moment of my life so far,’ the primary witness said, and he appeared to be done telling the story.
 I waited,” the female at the bar, told me.
 I didn’t want to ask the question, because I didn’t want to be one of those types, but I think everyone in the bar had the same question in their heads, and I was the only one with the courage to ask.
 ‘What did he say?’ was the question I asked.”

 “He said, ‘What?
 Who?’ and he asked that, as if he genuinely didn’t know what I was asking, so I said,’ The head, William Bentley?’
 He (the primary witness) was still confused.
 ‘You said that the head of William Bentley speak.
 What did he say?’”